rajat641/rajat641/README.md

-### Hi there 👋
+# Hi there 👋

-Here are some ideas to get you started:
+- 🔭 I’m a former CS Grad Student at Arizona Student University, Tempe, AZ.

-- 🔭 I’m currently working as CS Grad Student at Arizona Student University, Tempe, AZ.
+- 💬 I love Software Engineering, Open Source Contribution and Competitve programming.
-- 💬 Ask me about :  Software Engineering, Open Source Contribution.
+- 💬 Always eager to learn and adapt to new technology!
 - 📫 How to reach me: singhrajat641@gmail.com, [LinkedIn](https://www.linkedin.com/in/rajat641)
 - 😄 Pronouns: RAJ